East Kent Road Car Company: Deregulation

 On Sunday 26 October 1986, all the bus companies were deregulated.
-East Kent management entered into negotiations with the NBC sales team in October 1986 and following some hot competition from a French bidder, the company was sold to the management team on 5 March 1987.
+East Kent management entered into negotiations with the NBC sales team in October 1986 and following some hot competition from a French bidder, the company was sold to the management team in March 1987.
 The NBC 'double arrow' was quickly removed from the vehicles to be replaced by a red EK in a white box.
 A new livery was introduced of cherry red and cream but it would take several years to completely remove all the NBC livery.
 Minibuses had entered the fleet in a big way, cutting a dash in bold yellow 'Minilink' livery.
 These vehicles were used to boost ailing passenger numbers by serving estates not accessible to larger vehicles and offering a better frequency of service.
-Also to help cover a new route network introduced, 12 Leyland Atlanteans from Northern General arrived.
+Also to help cover a new route network introduced, Leyland Atlanteans from Northern General arrived.
 These were later replaced by more Atlanteans from Greater Manchester Transport.
-The company's first new double deckers for nearly 7 years arrived in the form of 10 MCW Metrobuses.
-Meanwhile, 2 new MCW Hi-Liner coaches were purchased for the coaching fleet.
+The company's first new double deckers for nearly seven years arrived in the form of MCW Metrobuses.
+Meanwhile, new MCW Hi-Liner coaches were purchased for the coaching fleet.
 More Metrobuses arrived the following year, some fitted with coach seating.
 Later, when MCW ceased production, the Company turned, once again, to Leyland for new buses, these being Olympians with Northern Counties bodywork.

 1991 saw East Kent celebrate 75 years of service and MCW Metrobus 7755 (E755UKR) was repainted in the traditional livery.
 In the summer of 1993, the management sold out to a bid from the Perth-based transport group, Stagecoach Group.
 The coaching side of the business was soon sold off by Stagecoach, as were two garages and part of Westwood (Thanet) Garage, for redevelopment.
 The then standard Stagecoach livery began to creep into East Kent.
 Eventually, the maroon and cream was replaced by the original Stagecoach corporate colours of white with orange, red and blue stripes.
 Stagecoach invested heavily in new vehicles and upgrading routes.
 East Kent also gained the contract for operating the Canterbury Park and Ride around this time, a service they still operated until late 2008 when they lost it to Kent Top Travel who operated it until the summer of 2013 when it was regained by East Kent.

 During 2002, Canterbury Bus Station was given a makeover, and in 2004 Folkestone Bus Station was also refurbished.
 Low-floor buses on branded routes have become a big part of Stagecoach's business plans.
 It has also introduced a new livery and the company now trades as 'Stagecoach in East Kent', although the legal lettering remains unchanged.
 Today, branded routes such as The Loop, The Diamond, The Triangle, The Link, The Stars and The Heart operate in every major town in the area with low-floor, easy-access buses.
-The old East Kent habit of referring to the buses as cars still survives.